Last Updated on December 18, 2020 by PixelPluck

 The i Button can also be used during Live View shooting, Movie shooting, and Image Playback – to quickly access a number of applicable functions.
 Some of them are sort-of hidden unless accessed this way, such as the LCD Monitor White Balance adjustment, and the Highlight Display for showing “zebra stripes” at potentially over-exposed areas of the scene during Movie Live View.

--the Exposure Delay Mode (Custom Setting d4) to delay the shutter release for a couple seconds after you press the Shutter Button.
+b) Exposure Delay Mode (Custom Setting d4) to delay the shutter release for a couple of seconds after you press the Shutter Button.

 Landscape and architectural photographers can also make use of the new Split Screen Display Zoom during Live View, where you can simultaneously zoom in on two different areas of the frame (on the same horizontal plane) to help determine if they are level.
 Press the i Button when in Live View to access this feature, then navigate to the desired area of the scene, and zoom in or out.
 Press the Protect (key icon) Button to select the other half of the screen and navigate to the desired area of that side of the scene.
 Since this feature is used to determine if the framing is level, both sides of the screen will move up and down simultaneously when you navigate either side.
 Press the i Button again to exit the Split-Screen.